Bank & Fin. Shares (charts)

 - Panamanian Banks are even better.
 Banks in Panama must by law keep a min. of 30% reserve ratio.

-- Accounts with Designated Banks in the America's are covered by Government up to $ 1 million.
+- Accounts with Designated Banks in America are covered by Government up to $ 1 million.

 Authorities will rather risk Hyperinflation and Nationalize than let banks go bankrupt.